fazlarabby1/crack-web-basics/README.md

 In the topic page, I simply showed the topics as cards.
 Each card contains an image, the name, total questions, and a button of the topic.
 Then, I connected a question page with the button by setting the route dynamically.

 **********
 Inside that page, there are two sections.
 One is the question section and the other one is the Result section.
 If one click any of the options of a question, then there will be a toast which will contain the validation message.
-There is an eye icon in the right side of the questions.
+And the correct answer number will be added in the result section.
+However, my eventHandler is firing two times and because of that each time the results get incremented by two and also shows two toasts at the same time for clicking one option.

 **********
+ There is an eye icon in the right side of the questions.
 By clicking that button, one will get the correct answer of that questions as a toast.
-However, I wasn't able to complete the result section.
-Because of the electricity issue, I was afraid of not being able to submit the assignment within the time.
-Therefore, I just completed all the main parts and made the website responsive.
-Sorry for the disappointment.